 High Quality Backlinks

 Backlinks, or links from other websites to yours, demonstrate authority of your website to Google.
 Or it can do.
 Let me explain, a good quality link is a genuine referral from another source on the web.
 If for instance a well known SEO company was to link to this article as a source of information, that would be seen as a good quality, genuine referral.
 Google seeing hundreds of bought or unnatural links from spammy websites, would do more harm than good.
-And Google is good at fishing out the genuine ones from the spam.
+And Google is good at fishing out the genuine backlinks from the spam.
+Today, mass generated or bought backlinks can lead to Google penalties, also known as manual actions.

 Typically a solid backlink is one earned, based on content quality, rather than one bought or requested.